knowledgepixels/slides/pitch/slides.md

 Platform to publish and consume nanopublications, and to interact with scientific communities

 - _Nanopublication feeds_ (like Twitter, but machine-interpretable)
-- _Community forum_ (like Facebook or LinkedIn for research communities)
+- _Community forum_ (like LinkedIn or ResearchGate, but with research community views)
 - _Domain-level knowledge base_ (like Wikipedia, but machine-interpretable and directly from the researchers)
 - _Bi-directional integration with journals:_ nanopublications are added to submissions / accepted articles are annotated with nanopublications